 - Strain the tuna very well and add to the bowl.
 Mix everything together gently.
 Don't over mix or they will become very dense!

 - Form the mixture into about 8-12 patties.
 If you like them super crispy form 10-12 small, thinner patties.
 They will be moist, you will have to handle carefully and quickly to keep them from falling apart.
-(If you have time, try coating them in Panko before frying like I do my Salmon Cakes) I loved it when gran made them silver dollar sized for us.
+(If you have time, try coating them in Panko before frying like I do my Salmon Cakes.)

 - Pan fry carefully in hot oil for about 3-5 minutes per side, or until nicely browned.
 Be careful, they will spatter in the hot oil a bit.
-Don't overcook or they'll be dense.
 You just want to brown and cook the eggs and onions.
 If you press with your finger they should spring back.
 If your finger leaves an indent, they are not quite done.
-(I found this thin spatula at an estate sale.
-I can't find anything as thin as the old spatulas except for fish spatulas!)

-- (If oven frying, bake about five minutes per side at 425° or until browned on the bottom and flip, then bake a few more minutes until browned on the second side.)
+- (If oven frying, bake about five to ten minutes at 425° or until browned on the bottom and flip, then bake a couple more minutes until browned on the second side.)

 - Serve with lemon zest, a squeeze of fresh lemon, in a sandwich, or with a fancy mayo or spiced yogurt.
 I like to mix homemade yogurt with Sriracha!